charlesmay90/API-Capstone/README.md

-# Capstone Project Title
+# Musicality
-One line description of what this app is doing and who is it for
+If you are looking for one place to satisfy all your music needs.
+This app allows you to listen to your favorite bands, find concerts near you, and learn about their history all in one place.

 ## Working Prototype
-You can access a working prototype of the app here: https://charlesmay90.github.io/API-Capstone
+You can access a working prototype of the app here: https://charlesmay90.github.io/band-search-api-capstone/

 ## User Stories
-This app is for two types of users: a visitor and a logged-in user
+This app is for one type of users: any public visitor

 #### Landing Page
-* as a visitor
-* I want to understand what I can do with this app
-* so I can decide if I want to use it
+As A visitor I want to clearly see there are multiple music related things I can search for at once so I can decide if the app is useful for me

 ### Wireframes
 Landing